Building the right digital workplace for a post-COVID world

-And the ability to use technology to attract the right people and keep them, while cement company values among disparate workers will underpin digital workplaces.
+And the ability to use workplace technology to attract the right people and keep them, while cement company values among disparate workers will underpin the digital workplace.

 The coming phase: the acceleration period

-Certain technologies need to take greater importance in organizations if they want to continue to operate safely, securely and sustainably going forward.
+Certain digital workplace technologies need to take greater importance in organizations if they want to continue to operate safely, securely and sustainably going forward.

-When organizations look back, many will realize that a lot of the challenges faced by employees shifting to remote working came down to how they access their apps.
-It’s likely that these apps were designed in a time when nobody envisaged them being accessed (primarily) from anywhere but an organisation’s premises or office.
+When organizations look back, many will realize that a lot of the challenges faced by employees shifting to secure remote working came down to how they access their apps.
+These apps were likely designed in a time when nobody envisaged them being accessed (primarily) from anywhere but an organization’s premises or office.
 As we move forward, it will therefore be paramount to modernize apps to be securely accessed and managed, independent of location.

 And the beauty of cloud is that organizations have the choice to flexibly scale down their capacity later, inserting more agility into their planning.